 Jealousy & Trust

-- Monitors your every move and often accuses you of having affairs or flirting with other men
+- Monitors your every move and often accuses you of having affairs or flirting with other people

 - Checks up on you: calling you repeatedly to find out where you are, checking the mileage when you get home